Books of the Week:

 Boskone itself was very well organized and run by excellent people (and in a very comfortable hotel with a great staff).
 I had a great time on my several panels, and met some people I’d only heard about before, like Melinda Snodgrass, who knows so much about television writing and so many other mediums that it’s simply incredible.
 I also got to reconnect with friends, including Dana Cameron, Toni Kelner (Leigh Perry), Brendan DuBois, Seanan McGuire (Mira Grant), and Nancy Holder, as well as talk to my long-time agent, Joshua Bilmes, and my long-time editor, Ginjer Buchanan.

-Not completely to my surprise, but to my dismay, Ginjer told me she has plans to retire.
+Not completely to my surprise, but to my dismay, Ginjer told me she has plans to retire and that she wants to try to slow down time so that she can enjoy her life.
 I hope she has great fun creating a new life not built around work.
 She and husband John Douglas will have a fine time visiting relatives at their own leisure.
 Retiring can have a really positive effect on people’s life.
 If you think that it is the right time then you should just do it.
 On the other hand, if you aren’t ready to retire just yet then you should make sure that you plan ahead of your retirement.
 You can use something like this free calculator to see how much equity you could release from your house.
 However, there are plenty of other options that you could look in to.